KarynaMisnik/coat-of-arms/README.md

 ## Find more details how to feploy SPA to Github pages:

-<p><a href="Deploying React Vite with Routing on GitHub Pages https://medium.com/@karinamisnik94/deploying-react-vite-with-routing-on-github-pages-68385676b788">Medium article </a></p>
+<a href="Deploying React Vite with Routing on GitHub Pages https://medium.com/@karinamisnik94/deploying-react-vite-with-routing-on-github-pages-68385676b788">Medium article </a>

 ## Demo